Our last stop was north Vietnam where we would be based for 8 nights exploring the capital city Hanoi, Ha Long Bay and Ninh Binh.

 After, we all hopped on the bikes (us on the back of course) and headed to the first sight seeing spot, Long Biên Bridge, a bridge that had lasted since the French occupation and was the only train crossing into the city.
 We actually happened to be driving along it as the train was crossing.
 We stopped half way down the bridge so Muse could give us the history lesson and point out to us a small community living on the river.

-It was hard to hear how some people couldn’t afford to live in the city so they live on the water and attempt to farm along the riverbed to make money.
+It was hard to hear how some people couldn’t afford to live in the city so they live on the water and attempt to farm along the riverbed to make money but a valuable part of the tour.

 Our next stop was the famous Hanoi’s train street where Muse explained some facts.
 It is a famous instagram location and I was thrilled to see it but it turned out to be a little uncomfortable to be honest.
-Our guide kept pointing out people’s homes or shacks to show us examples of the poor life in Hanoi as if they were tourist attractions… whilst some of the people were there!
-Overcoming the minor disrespect, it was so impressive to see how the residents here had formed such a tight community and they were happy.
+Our guide kept pointing out people’s homes or shacks to show us examples of the poor life in Hanoi as if they were tourist attractions, with the residents just trying to ignore the influx of people looking in.
+Overcoming the minor disrespect, it was so impressive to see how the residents here had formed such a tight community.
 A true example of how money is not the most important thing in life… its the people you surround yourself with.
 I took some pictures of the street itself and it is scary to think that the train passes so close to these people’s homes without causing any damage or injury.

 On the way back to the bikes we saw a barber working out on the street.
 Why pay for rent if you don’t have to?